QueensWIC/karishmadaga.github.io/README.md

 # Karishma Daga

 Hi there!
-I'm Karishma, a sophomore studying Computer Science and Mathematics at Queen's University, Canada.
+I'm Karishma, a rising junior studying Computer Science and Mathematics at Queen's University, Canada.

 I'll be in Redmond this summer as a [Microsoft](https://www.microsoft.com/en-ca) Explorer intern on the Core Experience Engineering team!
 I solo-travelled Amsterdam and Berlin as well! :)